Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 >- For $Al$, monomer and dimer are often in equilibrium for smaller alkyl groups, shifting to monomer with bulky alkyl groups
 >![](https://i.imgur.com/nCFemFp.png)

-- Trialkyl aluminium and trialkyl gallium compunds are effective lewis acids and
+- Trialkyl aluminium and trialkyl gallium compunds are effective lewis acids
+-

 ----